mhogan-nwra/envector/README.rst

     |pkg_img| |docs_img| |versions_img| |downloads_img|

-The envector library is a suite of tools written in Python to solve geographical position calculations forked from envector.
+The envector library is a suite of tools written in Python to solve geographical position calculations forked from the Test hyperlink: nvector_.

 Currently the following operations are implemented: